gnosly/TomcatJdbcConnectionTest/README.md

 In order to demostrate the thesis you need to follow this steps:

-1. clone this repository
+1. Clone this repository
-2. change the /META-INF/context.xml filling in the <Resource> the username, the password and the jdbc url of your db under test
+2. Change the /META-INF/context.xml filling in the <Resource> the username, the password and the jdbc url of your db under test
-...

 ```xml
   <Resource name="jdbc/backoffice"
             auth="Container"